 - Consider drinking prune juice every day, if needed.

 Use K-Y jelly, petroleum jelly, or mineral oil to help lubricate your rectal opening.

-You may need to use an enema, stool softener, or laxative for a period of time until the stool size is smaller and it is easier to have a bowel movement.
+You can use an enema, stool softener, or laxative until the stool is smaller and it is easier for you to have a bowel movement.

-- When things are stable for about a month, slowly decrease use of these aides.
+- When your bowel movements have been stable for about a month, slowly decrease the use of these medicines.

-- Always work with your doctor or nurse.
-Using enemas and laxatives too often can sometimes make things worse.
+- Check with your provider before using laxatives every day.
+Using enemas and laxatives too often can sometimes make the problem worse.

 Losing Control of Your Bowels (Incontinence)

-Following a regular bowel program may often help prevent accidents.
-Learn to be aware of small signs that you need to have a bowel movement such as:
+Following a regular bowel program may help prevent accidents.
+Learn to become aware of signs that you need to have a bowel movement, such as:

 - Feeling restless or cranky